qidi-community/Plus4-Wiki/content/stews_config/README.md

 Included is my modified version of `/home/mks/klipper/klippy/extras/heaters.py`

 This modified version uses the smoothed temperature value to feed into the PID algorithm when a heater's smooth time is >1.0s

+## fan_generic.py

+Replaces:  `/home/mks/klipper/klippy/extras/fan_generic.py`

+Adds an `idle_timeout:` configuration line item that keep a fan running after turned off for the configured number of seconds

+This is intended to be used for providing a cool-down functionality after a fan is turned off, such as the chamber circulation fan.